Gail is a trained actor and director and currently engaged as a Senior Lecturer in Communication and Deputy Head, Learning & Teaching.

 Gail is an active researcher within the areas of gender, education, and arts-informed research.
 She published a monograph in 2018 and an edited volume of essays in 2019, for the Gender and Education Series for Macmillan/Springer, UK.
-Gail has also authored over 30 journal articles and book chapters published in peer reviewed publications, including the Q1 Journals: Higher Education Research and Development, Discourse, Studies in the Cultural Politics and Education, Assessment and Moderation in Higher Education, and International Journal of Academic Development.
-Gail is currently curating a volume of essays that explore strategies for supporting inclusivity and diversity in Higher Education (to be published by Macmillan/Springer in 2020).
+Gail has also authored over 30 journal articles and book chapters published in peer reviewed publications, including the Q1 Journals: Higher Education Research and Development, Discourse, Studies in the Cultural Politics and Education, Assessment and Moderation in Higher Education, Education + Training, and International Journal of Academic Development.
+Gail curated a volume of essays that explore strategies for supporting inclusivity and diversity in Higher Education (to be published by Macmillan/Springer in 2020).

 - Editorial Board of Higher Education Research & Development (HERD)